northstack/northstack-client/README.md

 ## Help!

 ### What is my Account ID?
-1. You can get your account ID by logging into https://atomic-beta.pagely.com and looking at the address in your browser.
+1. You can get your account ID by logging into https://console.northstack.com and looking at the address in your browser.
 Your account ID will be the number directly following `/account/` in the address.

-2. If you are a collaborator and need the ID for another account, log in to atomic-beta (link above) and use the account switcher
-(click your name in the upper right) and switch to the account in question.
+2. If you are a collaborator and need the ID for another account, log in to console (link above) and use the account switcher (click your name in the upper right) and switch to the account in question.
 The address in your browser will change to reflect the account ID you are now looking at.